OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_601.rst

 Resolved Issues in 6.0.1
 --------------------------------------------------------------------------------

+.. note:: Sunstone datatable autorefresh (ie, the state of hosts and VMs as shown in the list) has been disabled due to the performance penalty it incurs.
+Individual host and VM views still benefit from autorefresh.

 A complete list of solved issues for 6.0.1 can be found in the `project development portal <https://github.com/OpenNebula/one/milestone/47?closed=1>`__.

 The following new features has been backported to 6.0.1: